Okipa/laravel-bootstrap-components/README.md

 php artisan vendor:publish --tag=bootstrap-components:config
 ```

-You will be able to :

-* Override components with your own
-  * Recommendation : place them in a `app/vendor/laravel-bootstrap-components/` folder).
-* Customize the form components default behaviour.

-:warning: You may have to run a `composer dump-autoload` after changing a component path in your configuration file.
+:warning: You may have to run a `composer dump-autoload` after changing a path in your configuration file.

 ## Translations